 - Check that you meet the criteria

-- Be aware of the deadline and make sure you submit in time
+- Be aware of the deadline and make sure you submit in time as late applications will not be accepted

 - When filling out scholarship application forms, be complete, concise and creative.
 People who read these applications want to know the real you, not just your name.
 The application should clearly emphasise your ambitions, motivations and what makes you different!